With the world of travel opening up, many Australians are heading overseas again, whether for business, holidays or visiting family and friends.

-Terrorists increasingly use different methods of attack, including knives and blunt objects, firearms, explosives and vehicles, and they target both locals and foreign tourists.
+Terrorists increasingly use different methods of attack, including knives and blunt objects, firearms, explosives and vehicles, targeting both locals and foreign tourists.
 Many attacks have been by lone actors or small groups.

-Be cautious around locations likely to be possible terrorist targets.
+Be cautious in places that are possible terrorist targets.
 Remain vigilant and be aware of your surroundings.

 Reducing your risk